Acry/SDL-Ball/docs/Developer/Manager/ThemeManager.md

 Die Klasse arbeitet eng mit dem ConfigFileManager zusammen und bietet eine zentrale Schnittstelle für das Laden von themenspezifischen Ressourcen im gesamten Spiel.

-## Responsibilities

-Handles the themes, loads the theme file and applies it to the game

-## Theming
+### Theming

-The game should run without any theme

-Themes:
+Current SubThemes:

+- Backgrounds
 - Fonts
-- gfx
-- sound
 - Levels
+- Music
+- Sound
-- Backgrounds
+- Sprites

 Should have a default theme
 When theme is another theme-folder, it can be incrementally loaded and apply only the changes

-Backgrounds should be handled separately
+Backgrounds should be handled separately? no -> incrementally

+???
 UI (HUD)
 UI (Menu)
 GameObjects
 Effects

-## Theme Pathes
+### Theme Paths

 Get from [ConfigFileManager](ConfigFileManager.md)

-Order should be:
-from private to system
+Themes can be stored in this place in that order:

+`~/.config/sdl-ball-remastered/themes/` - user dir
+or the installation dir of the included themes `~/.local/share/sdl-ball-remastered/themes/` - local dir `/usr/share/sdl-ball-remastered/themes/` -global dir

+The ThemeManager will walk trought these directories and look for themes.

+### Theme Names

+What about theme unique names?

-## Die Rolle von ThemeManager.cpp
+## Die Rolle von ThemeManager.cpp -> Overview

-Der `ThemeManager` ist eine zentrale Komponente für die Themenverwaltung im Projekt und hat folgende Hauptfunktionen:

 1. **Themen-Erkennung:**
     - Durchsucht Verzeichnisse nach Themen-Ordnern